the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-data.md

 We discussed that version controlling the components of evolving projects could help to make work more organised, efficient, collaborative, and reproducible.
 Many scientific projects, however, do not only contain code, manuscripts, or other small-sized files, but contain larger files such as large datasets, analysis results, or binary files (presentations, manuscripts, pdfs) which can change or be updated in a project just like other small sized text components.
- In this chapter, we discuss why and how to do data versioning,  especially why git is not well suited for data versioning and what we can be done about it.
+ In this chapter, we discuss why and how to do data versioning, especially why Git is not well suited for data versioning and what we can be done about it.